irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 - FD1 - This training product has been reviewed by the training developer in coordination with the TRADOC foreign disclosure officer.
 This training product can be used to instruct international military students in all approved countries.

-### SCOPE OF LESSON
+### SCOPE OF LEARNING EXPERIENCE

-This 180-minute lesson is an intermediate orientation to developing counter-narratives to misinformation and disinformation.
-The end state of this lesson is for students to be able to recall and apply the necessary steps to effectively handle scenarios involving misinformation and disinformation.
+This 180-minute learning experience is an intermediate orientation to developing counter-narratives to misinformation and disinformation.
+The end state of this learning experience is for students to be able to recall and apply the necessary steps to effectively handle scenarios involving misinformation and disinformation.
 The author's intent is that students learn key principles and procedures through a series of scenario-based exercises.
-By the end of the lesson, students should have a solid grasp of the actions to take in the relevant scenarios.
-This lesson is common to all government officials working in the information environment and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.
+By the end of the learning experience, students should have a solid grasp of the actions to take in the relevant scenarios.
+This learning experience is common to all government officials working in the information environment and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.

 ### Learning Objectives